suryajeetlondhe/flutter_interview_questions/README.md

 }

 ---

-134) 🔹What is enum?
+134.🔹What is enum?
+---
-     An enum (short for "enumeration") is a special data type in Dart used to define a collection of constant values.
+An enum (short for "enumeration") is a special data type in Dart used to define a collection of
+     constant values.
 It's helpful for representing a set of predefined options or states in a more readable and maintainable way.